IIIF/api/source/api/presentation/2.0/index.md

 A common requirement is to have a choice between multiple images that depict the page, such as different under different lights, or taken at different times.
 This can be accomplished by having a "oa:Choice" object as the resource, which then refers to the options to select from.
 It _MUST_ have one `default` and at least one further `item` to choose from.
 The images _SHOULD_ have a `label` for the viewer to display to the user so they can make their selection from among the options.

 The same construction can be applied to a choice between other types of resources as well.
-This is described in the [Multiplicity section][XXX] of the Open Annotation specification.
+This is described in the [Multiplicity section][openannomulti] of the Open Annotation specification.

 Either the `default` or `item` _MAY_ have a value of "rdf:nil".
 This means that a valid option is not to display anything.
 This _MUST NOT_ have a label associated with it, viewers should either use "Nothing" or an appropriate label of their choice.